SignalK/signalk-server-windows/readme.md

 - `Start Signal K Service` icon will start the Signal K service if you choosed it at install, you must `Run as administrator` this icon.
 - `Signal K CLI` will open a command line windows with environment prepared for running Signal K.

+If you chose `Signal K as services`, the service is in `manual` mode after installation, to prevent the Signal K server from starting every time you start your computer.
+In this case, start the service using the shortcut on the desktop `Start Signal K Service` or by the script `start-signalk-server-services.cmd` in tools directory.
+Caution, these commands must be `Run as administrator`.

-When Signal K server started by service or by CLI, open you web browser at URL: http://localhost:3000
+When the Signal K server has started by service or CLI, wait 20 to 30 seconds for the server to finish booting.
+Then open you web browser at URL: http://localhost:3000

 Then check out the website:  http://signalk.org/ or https://github.com/SignalK/signalk-server-node for more informations.
 Or ask for support at http://slack-invite.signalk.org/